brendonwjames/Catoura/README.md

 # Catoura
 Catoura is a clone of the website Quora, specifically made for use by cats!
+This project was a group project done with the purpose of working with Express.
+Currently, this is not an active project, but there is always potential to improve the project in the future.

 ## Live Site
 Link to the live version of Catoura hosted by Heroku: [Catoura](https://catoura.herokuapp.com/)